mhorga/mhorga.github.io/_posts/2016-02-22-book-review-core-image-for-swift.markdown

 ---
 published: true
-title: Book Review Core Image for Swift
+title: Book Review: Core Image for Swift
 layout: post
 ---
 I am taking a break from the `MetalKit` series this week because there is an important event I couldn’t miss it for the world!
 My good pal, [@FlexMonkey](https://twitter.com/FlexMonkey), just published his book titled [Core Image for Swift](https://itunes.apple.com/us/book/core-image-for-swift/id1073029980) and I had the privilege of being one of its early reviewers. `Core Image` is a really good "friend" of `Metal` so it makes sense writing about it.